lkksharma/Adaptive_QUBO_Test_Minimalization_Tool/README.md

 ## Support

-For issues or questions, please open an issue on GitHub or contact [your contact info].
+For issues or questions, please open an issue on GitHub or contact @lkksharma.